NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Details for Microservice Policy Deployment Troubleshooting

 \subsection{Application environment}

-To evaluate whether LLM agents can autonomously identify and resolve Kubernetes network policy misconfigurations, we create a simulation environment based on Google's publicly available microservice benchmark \cite{google-k8s-demo}.
 This benchmark is based on Online Boutique, a cloud-first microservices demo application.
 Online Boutique is a web-based e-commerce platform where users can browse products, add them to their cart, and complete purchases.
 For our simulation, we use a local Kubernetes cluster to emulate the Online Boutique environment, providing an ideal setup for testing Kubernetes network policies in a real-world, cloud-native scenario.

 The diagram above illustrates the architecture of the Online Boutique application, which consists of several microservices.
 In the diagram, each service is represented by a node, and the arrows indicate one-way communication between them.
 The one-way access is crucial for ensuring security and maintaining the integrity of the system.
 By restricting communication to only one direction, we can better control the flow of data and prevent unauthorized access or interactions between microservices, which is important for preserving the confidentiality and reliability of each service.